microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ### Add volumes to Backup Server disk storage

 To add a volume to Backup Server, in the **Management pane** of MABS select **Disk Storage** then rescan the storage.
-After rescaning the disk storage select **Add**.
+After rescanning the disk storage select **Add**.
 A list of all the volumes available to be added for Backup Server Storage appears.
 After available volumes are added to the list of selected volumes, you can give them a friendly name to help you manage them.
 To format these volumes to ReFS so Backup Server can use the benefits of Modern Backup Storage, select OK.

 ![image](./img/mh-ch4-screenshot-33.png)